 - 2 Tbsp (30 ml) Gluten-free soy sauce or coconut aminos

-- 2 small heads bok choy, ends trimmed and washed, leaves halved (can substitute other greens)
+- 3 small heads bok choy, ends trimmed and washed

-- Optional Toppings: Sliced green onions, fresh basil leaves, lime wedges, sambal hot sauce
+- Optional: sliced green onions, fresh basil leaves, sambal hot sauce

-- Meanwhile, in a large pot on medium heat, add coconut oil, garlic, and ginger.
-Cook until the garlic is just beginning to turn golden.
-Add red curry paste and cook for about 1 minute more, stirring constantly.
+- Add coconut oil, garlic, and ginger.
+Cook, stirring on occasion, until the garlic is just beginning to turn golden (2-3 minutes).
+Add red curry paste and cook for 1 minute more, stirring constantly.

 - Add broth, bell pepper, gluten-free soy sauce (or alternative).
 Allow to simmer for 5 minutes, then add the rice noodles, bok choy, and coconut milk.
-Allow to return to a simmer for 4-5 more minutes, until the noodles and greens are soft.
+Allow to return to a simmer for 5-7 minutes more, until the noodles and greens are soft.